codeidoscope/aguafresca/README.md

 (These were to big to be hosted on Github, hence the separate download).

-Once you have managed to copy the repository onto your local machine, run the following:
+Once you have managed to copy the repository onto your local machine, make sure that you are using the correct versions of Java and Gradle, and run the following:
-- `gradle build` - to build the file
-- `gradle run` - to start the server

-The following commands are the commands I would like to be using, but a recent attempt at setting up this project on my personal machine has shown me that it doesn't work.
-You may try it, but it might not work.
-While I look into the issue, please use `gradle run` and head over to the `/public` folder to experience my server in all its (lackluster) glory.
 - `./gradlew jar` - to package the file
+- `./gradlew build` - to assemble and test the project
-- `java -jar build/server.jar --port <port number> --directory <directory path>` - Run this in your terminal window, and pick a port number and a path (or don't, it should still work if you don't add the `--port` and `--directory` arguments).
+- `java -jar build/libs/aguafresca-1.0-SNAPSHOT.jar --port <port number> --directory <directory path>` - Run this in your terminal window, and pick a port number and a path (or don't, it should still work if you don't add the `--port` and `--directory` arguments).

 ### Running the tests
 In order to run the tests, you can either use Gradle from the CLI, or configure IntelliJ to run the tests for you in the